• Skip to primary navigation

 Caramelized Onion & Goat Cheese TartSweet onions, tangy goat cheese and a light egg custard make a savory tart perfect for a summer lunch or appetizer.
 The caramelized onions with thyme and goat cheese are a magical combination.
 If you have an heirloom tomato this time of year, it will make the tart extra lovely.

-A tart pan with a removable rim is best so the tart can be removed from the pan.
-However a pie dish will work in a pinch, just leave it in the dish and it will be more like a quiche.
-I like this Anolon tart pan, because it’s non-stick with cool-touch silicon grips.
-The pan is available at housewares retailers or on line at www.potsandpans.com for about $20.
+A tart pan with a removable rim such as this one is best so the tart can be removed from the pan.
+However a pie dish will work.
+Just serve from the pie pan and it will be like a quiche.

 Caramelized Onion & Goat Cheese Tart